 So why do so many people insist on the connection?

 Most likely, the notion that dehydration leads to snoring comes from a number of overlapping conditions.
-Consider that many people who snore will breathe through their mouth.
+Many people who snore will breathe through their mouths.
 This dries out their mucus membranes so that they wake up with a dry mouth and throat.
 If they know they snore, they might attribute the snoring to their dry mouth and throat.

 Smoking is a major contributor to snoring.
-It not only dries out the mucus membranes, it causes inflammation in the mouth and throat.
+It not only dries out the mucus membranes, but also causes inflammation in the mouth and throat.
 This narrows the airway, and the combination of the two can lead to snoring.

 Alcohol consumption also contributes to snoring risk.
-Alcohol not only leads to dehydration, it causes muscles in the head and neck to relax–including those that support the airway.
+In addition to dehydration, alcohol causes muscles in the head and neck to relax–including those that support the airway.
 This makes the airway narrow and increases the risk of snoring.
-Those that snore when they drink might think it’s due to the dehydration.

 Little Harm in Staying Hydrated